abcnorio/diffinmeans/README.md

 Bretthorst (1993)  "On the difference in means" is an analytical solution to the Behrens-Fisher problem of same/ different means/standard deviations from a Bayesian perspective.
 It works without MCMC like R packages BESTmcmc or brms.
 Two implementations - very similar - are available.

-## License and Credits

-The R code is based on two Mathematica scripts as role models - very similar, but not identical implementations.

-- (C) of the original Mathematica code of UM Studer (1998) is with him.
-- (C) of the original Mathematica code of P Gregory (2005) is with him.
-You can get the Mathematica notebook on the [book](https://www.cambridge.org/nl/academic/subjects/statistics-probability/statistics-physical-sciences-and-engineering/bayesian-logical-data-analysis-physical-sciences-comparative-approach-mathematica-support?format=PB)'s website.
-- R code: GPL >= v3

 ## Main functions

 - `DiM_Bretthorst_UMS.r` = R code as an adaptation of UM Studer (1998)